 f.
+Meeting Rooms

-Meeting Rooms: When available, and upon receipt of adequate notice and request, the employer shall provide meeting room space for bargaining agent meetings with bargaining unit personnel in accordance with campus regulations.
+When available, and upon receipt of adequate notice and request, the employer shall provide meeting room space for bargaining agent meetings with bargaining unit personnel in accordance with campus regulations.

 g.
+Copies of Contract

-Copies of Contract: Upon final ratification of this agreement, the employer shall prepare and make available to the bargaining agent a master copy of the agreement.
-The union shall be responsible for providing copies of the agreement for employees and the employer for supervisors and management.
+Upon final ratification and approval of this agreement, the employer shall prepare and make available to the bargaining agent and each of the employees in the bargaining unit a copy thereof.